BodonFerenc/BodonFerenc.github.io/_posts/2021-03-09-a-bite-of-functional-programming.md

 We can see that processes with PIDs 64683 and 64686 received the first two tasks and the third task was assigned again to 64683 although three q processes were free and waiting for work to do.

-To summary, parallel one-shot requests with socket sharding falls behind `.z.pd`- based approach in two aspects.
-First, every request has extra cost of opening and closing a connection.
+To summary, parallel one-shot requests with socket sharding fall behind the `.z.pd`- based approach in two aspects.
+First, every request has the extra cost of opening and closing a connection.
 Second, q makes sure that it assigns a task to a free process if there is any.
 Linux kernel does not guarantee this efficiency.
 On the other hand `.z.pd`-based approach has a limitation that all worker processes are handled uniformly.

 To scale from a pool of q workers on the same host to a pool on multiple hosts we can use TCP load balancers offered by all cloud providers.
 You don't need any development to scale your infrastructure.
-Furthermore we can make use of autoscaling feature of the load balancers and start up new hosts with pools of q processes.
+Furthermore, we can make use of the autoscaling feature of the load balancers that starts up new hosts with pools of q processes under heavy load.
 All these do not require writing a single line of q code.